soilwater/crnpy/docs/correction_routines.md

 ### Additional corrections

-Extra routines in this module account for other hydrogen environmental pools, lattice water, and total soil carbon that could affect cosmic-ray neutrons attenuation.
-A function to estimate the soil lattice water content based on texture and soil carbon was developed by analyzing collected soil samples across the state of Kansas.
+Other correction routines includes corrections for soil lattice water and total soil carbon that are known to affect the attentuation of epithermal cosmic-ray neutrons.
+A function to estimate the soil lattice water content based on clay content and soil organic carbon content was developed using soil samples collected across the state of Kansas.

 !!! info "Implementation"